 Rocket Music Player is packed with loads of features and codecs support.
 Its integration with iSyncr lets you use some if not all iTunes features.
 It is also a decent video player and lets you bookmark your track progress.
 Chromecast and podcast support, a 5 band equalizer and folder support makes this music player worth trying.
 Rocket Player is available on the Play Store for free but you can also get the premium version for some advanced features such as support for formats like .alac, .tta, .ape, .mpc, .flac, .wav and .wma, 10 badn equalizer, premium themes and much more.

 Player Pro has been my personal favorite for a long time and offers loads of features and customizations.
-They default theme may look somewhat outdated but the Play Store has some themes that can totally transform the app.
+The default theme may look somewhat outdated but the Play Store has some themes that can totally transform the app.
 The themes are updated regularly too.
 The UI is simple and intuitive.
-The player supports large number of codes and comes with the features like gesture controls, lock screen widgets and tag editing.
+The player supports a large number of codes and comes with the features like gesture controls, lock screen widgets and tag editing.
 Player Pro also comes with 10 band equalizer, DSP plugins, lyrics plugin and the ability to download album artwork and artist pictures automatically for the Internet.
-There’s a trial version to try before you go for the paid one.
+There’s a trial version to try before you go for the paid ones.
 In my opinion, this app is worth every penny.

 GoneMAD is a beautiful yet powerful music player with Material Design.
 The app supports loads of audio formats including aac, mp3, ogg, flac, tta, wav, etc. It offers over 1000 themes to customize the app along with features such as crossfade, gapless playback, equalizer and DSP Limiter.
-Some of the features are Smart Playlists, Bookmarking, Ratings, 2 to 10 band equalizer, adjustable playback control and multi windows on supported devices.
+Some of the features are Smart Playlists, Bookmarking, Ratings, 2 to 10 band equalizer, adjustable playback control and multi-windows on supported devices.
 The music library is optimized and designed for a large number of songs.
-You have the ability to browse you music collection by artist, album, song, genre, playlist or folders.
+You have the ability to browse your music collection by artist, album, song, genre, playlist or folders.
 It’s worth a try.